balkrishnan/upGradLendingClubCaseStudy_BhavyaK_BalkrishnanV_23Oct2024/README.md

 - Seaborn
 - Matplotlib

-## Proposals to Lending Club's Management Team
+## Extract-Of-Proposals to Lending Club's Management Team (more in presentation)
 >> The strong correlation between pub_rec and pub_rec_bankruptcies implies that bankruptcy is a significant factor in public records.
 More attention should be given to customers with a history of public records or bankruptcies when evaluating loan risk.

 >> Moderate correlations between DTI, revolving balances, and revolving utilization suggest borrowers should manage their overall debt load and credit utilization better to avoid high-interest rates.